-Push your adrenaline levels to an all-time high with eight of the craziest experiences on the planet (I’ve ticked off three so far).
+Push your adrenaline levels to an all-time high with eight of the craziest extreme adventure experiences on the planet (I’ve ticked off three so far).
 There’s volcano bungee jumping, hair-raising cycling, antarctic running and cheese.
 Because all good lists include cheese.

 The mucky pups over at Muddy Race asked me to write a little review of my latest foray into cross-country obstacle running – last weekend’s 12k Monster Race.
 There were cow pats, 10ft walls, ice baths and some delightfully gloopy mud to contend with – heaven.